Thomas J. Walsh: Career

 In 1933, Walsh was nominated for Attorney General by incoming President Franklin Roosevelt.
-In late February, he secretly married Mina Nieves Perez Chaumont de Truffin.
-Less than a week later, he died while en route by train to Washington for Roosevelt's inauguration., allegedly poisoned by his new wife.
+In late February, he secretly married wealthy Cuban widow Mina Nieves Perez Chaumont de Truffin in Havana, Cuba.
+Less than a week later, he died while en route by train to Washington for Roosevelt's inauguration, allegedly poisoned by his new wife.

 His funeral service was held in the Chamber of the United States Senate, and he was interred at Resurrection Cemetery in Helena.